 Dr. Wohns is a leader in high altitude medicine and is the former Vice President of the International Society of Mountain Medicine.
 He has been both a physician and a climber during expeditions on Mount Kilimanjaro and Mount Everest.
 He served as the Medical Director during the 1984 Ultima Thule Everest Expedition during which time he performed high altitude brain research on Mount Everest.
 He also performed the first high altitude emergency appendectomy on a porter during an expedition to K2, the second highest mountain in the world.

 Dr. Wohns is the founder of the Mazama Spine Summit, an annual minimally invasive and outpatient spine surgery conference that brings together top spine surgeons and technique innovators from across the country.
 Held in Winthrop, WA, the conference consists of educational panel sessions and a keynote speaker and focuses on new developments in minimally invasive and outpatient spine surgery.
-January 2016 marks the 12th anniversary of this important educational event.

 Dr. Wohns is an alumnus of the Seattle University School of Law and utilizes his legal knowledge as an expert witness in the realms of patent litigation, credentialing, and medical negligence.
 He has held positions at professional societies including serving on the Ethics Committee for the American Association of Neurological Surgeons (AANS) and being Vice President and President of the Western Neurosurgical Society.
 Dr. Wohns is a member of multiple medical and climbing associations, an expert consultant to several organizations, and has authored many articles in peer-reviewed scientific journals plus chapters in medical books.
 Several of the articles include “firsts” in outpatient spine surgery.
 In February 2011, he was rated one of the 100 Best Spine Surgeons and Specialists in America and in February 2010, one of the 50 Best Spine Specialists in the United States by Becker’s Orthopedic & Spine Review.
 In 2014, Dr. Wohns was listed as one of the “40 Smartest People in Healthcare.”
 Dr. Wohns has taken his expertise worldwide, sharing knowledge with fellow physicians and helping thousands of patients to return to their daily life and activities throughout his career in spine surgery.